Skip to Content

 In Conclusion

-Yes, it is an excellent reel, Yes, it is smooth and durable, Yes, it is strong.
-Yes, it is as close to waterproof as you can get, but is it really worth the difference in price when compared to other high-end Shimano reels or reels from other manufacturers?
+Yes, it is an excellent reel, smooth and durable; it is vital.
+Yes, it is as close to waterproof as you can get, but is it worth the price difference compared to other high-end Shimano reels or other manufacturers?

-For me, I am not going to keep the Stella SW as I can not see that it offers any considerable advantages over the considerably lower priced Shimano Spheros SW or the Shimano Saragosa SW.
+I am not going to keep the Stella SW, as I can not see that it offers any considerable advantages over the considerably lower-priced Shimano Spheros SW or the Shimano Saragosa SW.

 mm